We hear from so many women who have skin problems after stopping the pill – from oily, greasy skin to cystic acne.

 The most common skin disorder after stopping the pill is acne in adults.
 I know how disturbing and confident it can be.

-I don't want to raise false hopes here by telling you that a skin care product will enchant your spots!
+I don't want to give false hopes here by telling you that a single skin care product will enchant your spots!
 Everyone has different skin and hormone levels, so there is no one-size-fits-all solution.

-Even hormone-related acne is extremely difficult to postpone with topical products.
+Even hormonal acne is extremely difficult to move with topical products.
 You have to look inside to find the cause.

 The natural balance of your hormones can take time and patience.
 But there are a few things you can do to help your skin stop taking the pill.

 Why do you get bad skin after taking the pill?